djuliannader/GrossPitaevskiiSCF/README.md

 # GrossPitaevskiiSCF
-Numerical study of the discretization of the Gross-Pitaevskii eigenvalue problem in Julia
+study of the discretization of the Gross-Pitaevskii eigenvalue problem in Julia

 clone as: